Fredrick is a professional painter and author of painting guides. He has been painting houses and other structures for more than 13 years.

 9. Finally, you need to smooth and even out the patched areas.
 It is recommended to use a 220-grit sandpaper for this task.
 This type of a sandpaper has less tough grits and is only designed to polish surfaces.

-The sandpaper comes in 60-Grit, 80-Grit 100-Grit, 120-Grit, 150-Grit, 180-Grit, and 220-Grit styles which means that you can always choose a style that suits your stage of sanding.
+The sandpaper is also available in 60-Grit, 80-Grit 100-Grit, 120-Grit, 150-Grit and180-Grit styles which means that you can always choose a style that suits your stage of sanding.
 Each type is designed to cut faster, reducing the work and leaving your surface even.
 The sheets are great for paint stripping and all provide smooth finishes and don't discolor your surface.
 They can be used by hand, sanding block, or power tool sander.

 Repainting the Wall or Ceiling